Azure AI Speech to Text vs OpenAI Whisper

 Download the mp3 here (convert to .wav):

-Azure AI Speech to Text
+Azure AI Speech to Text Container

 Some pre-requisites:

-• Azure AI Speech Service (Free Tier is fine)- yes, even with a docker image running locally, we will require a billable Speech Service in Azure.
-According to Microsoft the, docker images are not licensed to operate without being tethered back to Azure for metering/billing.
-It is still possible to run these docker containers completely offline but this requires a permissioned application process with Microsoft directly (these are called Disconnected Containers).
+• Azure AI Speech Service (Free Tier is fine)- yes, even with a docker container running locally for this, we will require a billable Speech Service in Azure.
+According to Microsoft, the docker images are not licensed to operate without being tethered back to Azure for metering/billing.
+It is still possible to run these docker containers completely offline but this requires a permissioned application process where you fill in a form through with Microsoft directly (these are called 'Disconnected Containers').

 • Docker Desktop for Windows